CVVisualPSETeam/Dokumente/Testphase/tests.md

 - a window with 4 columns pops up
 - the first column contains a spin box and two toggleable buttons ("autoshow", "fullimg")
-- the 2nd column contains a vertical blue green image with a false color palette at the top left
+- the second column contains a vertical blue green image with a false color palette at the top left
-- the 3rd column contains a vertical blue image
+- the third column contains a vertical blue image
 - the 4th column contains an image of a red rook
 - the images can be zoomed with the spin box ctrl+scroll or ctrl+shift+scroll
 - if "autoshow" is toggled an the image is zoomed in (60 on the spin box)